 Dr. Jacobs also enjoys spending his free time with his wife Karen, daughters Brooke and Paige, son-in-law Andy, Spencer their dog, and is affectionately known as “Pops” to his grandsons, Noah and Hudson.
 Anyone who knows Dr. Jacobs realizes that he loves to talk about any sport, especially golf.
 He is an avid golfer and is the Past President and current Board Member of the Men’s Golf Association at Center Square Golf Club, where he plays regularly.

-He gets tremendous satisfaction in seeing his patients living an active, fruitful, and happy life which is why he chose to become a Podiatrist in the first place.
+He gets tremendous satisfaction in seeing his patients living an active, fruitful, and happy life which is why he recently backed up what he preaches in having undergone a total hip replacement.
+Quality of life and staying active are reasons he became a Podiatrist in the first place.

 Bachelor of Science, Biology

 Assistant Director, Podiatric Surgery and Medicine Residency

 Chief of Department of Podiatric Surgery and Medicine

 Diplomate, American Board of Foot and Ankle Surgery

 Fellow, American College of Foot and Ankle Surgeons 1994

 Fellow, American Academy of Podiatric Practice Management, 2010